innovation-first/paradox-innovation/content/blogs/lakehouse-architecture/index.md

 - Herve Barault
 ---

+> Choosing the right block storage solution is crucial for ensuring data resilience, performance, and ease of use.
+This blog post takes a deep dive into several distributed file system options that are available for small and medium-sized Kubernetes deployments, with a focus on open-source solutions.
+This is a technical blog post intended for architects, developers, and SREs who are looking to understand the pros and cons of various Kubernetes storage systems.
+We will cover performance benchmarks, deployment complexity, and community support in detail.

 ## Overview

-The aim of this study, originally posted on the Kast blog [blog](https://kast-portal.dpsc-thales.fr/static/files/kast-documentation/snapshot/SNAPSHOT/blog/index.html),  is to provide to clients a replicated (or distributed) file system usable through CSI in small and medium deployments.
+The aim of this study, originally posted on the [Kast blog](https://kast-portal.dpsc-thales.fr/static/files/kast-documentation/snapshot/SNAPSHOT/blog/index.html), is to provide to customers and architects a replicated (or distributed) file system usable through CSI in small and medium Kubernetes deployments.
+Here is what we mean by small to medium:

 | Size | Nodes | vCPU | RAM (GB) | DISK (GB) |
 | --- | --- | --- | --- | --- |